 Campers have exteriors, too, and need a paint refresh once in a while!
 Lone Oak Design Co.‘s camper is another example of my favorite combo: Greek Villa and navy blue.
-And it turns out that I like just as much out in the natural light as I do inside the house!
+And it turns out that it looks just as good out in the natural light as it does inside a house!

 Other Homes Using SW Greek Villa

 Ooooh, make sure you scroll through all the before, during, and after images of this remodel.
-Greek Villa was made to pair with beige and brick.
+Greek Villa (wall color) perfectly pairs with beige and brick.
 Trim color here?
 Accessible Beige.